dherrera1911/dherrera1911.github.io/_teaching/2021-cog-grad.md

 location: "Montevideo, Uruguay"
 ---

-**2021.** I was invited to teach a tutorial on dynamical systems for the maters course "Mathematical methods for Cognitive Science".
+**2021.** I taught an invited lecture on dynamical systems modeling for the masters course "Mathematical methods for Cognitive Science".
-I used modeling of epidemic dynamics as an example, and used a Jupyter notebook to teach the class.
+I used modeling of epidemic dynamics as an example, and designed and implemented a Jupyter notebook to teach the class.
 ([Link to Jupyter notebook](/files/teaching/other_lectures/epidemias_ecuaciones_diferenciales.ipynb)).